Energy key topics

 - The UK is a small part of a global market for skills, equipment and finance.
 All three of these are scarce and will move towards the best opportunities.
 The UK must be positioned effectively through realistic programmes and a supportive and stable regulatory environment.

-- The IET welcomes the wider remit for OFGEM which now has to consider the interests of current and future customers.
+- The IET welcomes the wider remit for OFGEM which now has to consider the interests of current and future customers and the environment.

 - Due to the importance of energy security, the control of underlying resources is arguably moving away from the market towards national governments.